-->

 However, many of Acadia’s residents close ranks rather than expose their many “visitors from the past” to the public.
 They would like their ghosts left alone, thank you very much.

-We have just a few stories that we can share right now, and hope to expand this list in the future.
+These are just a few readers’ stories and published legends that I can share right now.
+I hope to expand this list in the future.

 • Bar Harbor